Sv443-Network/SvCoreLib/docs.md

 # Usage
 This explains how you can use SCL in your project.

-- If your project runs on "vanilla" Node.js (or CommonJS), use the following at the top of the file you want to include SCL:
+- If your project runs on "vanilla" Node.js (CommonJS / RequireJS), use the following at the top of the file you want to include SCL:
     ```js
-    const scl = require("svcorelib");
+    const scl = require("@sv443-network/core");
     ```

 <br>

-- If your project runs on TypeScript, replace the above with this:
+- If your project uses ES Modules or TypeScript, instead use this:
     ```ts
-    import * as scl from "svcorelib";
+    import * as scl from "@sv443-network/core";
     ```

 The variable `scl` now contains all of SCL's functions, namespaces, classes and objects.